The life of the mind puzzles poets and neuroscientists who go about mapping it and labeling it, and, in my case, trying to find it.

-Thought itself is something to ponder in the Irish tradition and, so, there are lots of conceptions in the Gaelic languages for mind, dreaming and imagination.
+Thought itself is something to ponder in the Irish tradition and so, there are lots of concepts in the Irish language involving the mind, dreaming, and imagination.

-I would miss something if I called that just a dream.
-That's why there are so many Irish words for dreams: brionglóid (bringlowjuh) or taibhreamh (tavriv).
+I would miss something if I called the aisling just a dream.
+That's why there are so many Irish words for dreams, including "brionglóid" (bringlowjuh) or "taibhreamh" (tavriv).

-But maybe the experience is closer to speabhraídí (spavreejee), the closest translation I can find being hallucinations.
-If it’s a nightmare, that’s tromluí (trumlwee) which feels like weight, the opposite of a cloud.
+But maybe the experience is closer to speabhraídí (spawrawjee), the closest translation I can find being hallucinations.
+If it’s a nightmare, that’s a tromluí (trumlee) which could be translated as "a heavy lie-down."
+It feels like a heavy weight, the opposite of a light cloud.

 Back to some Irish ideas about thinking: how about the head itself?

-As temple of the soul, the head or ceann (kyahn) is both “front” and “end,” it is both “one” and “sake.”
-If this seems confusing you can say it’s trí mo cheann (tree muh kyahn), “through my head,” because it doesn’t seem to have taken root yet.
+As the temple of the soul, the head or ceann (kyahn) can be translated as both “front” and “end,” as well as both “one” and “sake.”
+If this seems confusing, you can say it’s "trí mo cheann" (tree muh kyahn), “through my head,” because the idea doesn’t seem to have taken root yet.

 Thoughts are like that.
 It's why someone might try to catch them with a thinking cap.
-Consider that the phrase itself comes from the Irish ceap (kyap) which means "think."
+Consider that this phrase itself comes from the Irish "ceap" (kyap) which means "think."